Pumpkin Vegan Cornbread Muffins (Perfect with Chili)

-These pumpkin vegan cornbread muffins are perfect for fall and Thanksgiving!
-A must-make.
+These pumpkin cornbread muffins are perfect for fall and Thanksgiving!
+Naturally vegan and a must-make.

 Vegan cornbread muffins with a secret ingredient– pumpkin!
 That’s right.
 Added canned pumpkin makes these cornbread muffins incredibly moist without any eggs or butter.